 Now that you have the perfect pot and a few accessories, you’re ready to start frying!
-For the most part, deep frying food is quite simple and straight forward: put food in boiling oil, let it cook, take it out.
+For the most part, deep frying food is quite simple and straightforward: put food in boiling oil, let it cook, and take it out.

 For your safety, however, there are a few things that you should keep in mind when you’re working with a lot of really hot oil.